Wednesday, July 24, 2013

 The word bully conjures images of boys and girls being shoved against lockers in a school's hallway.
 Maybe even a child being made fun of via social media.
 What few people consider when they hear the word "bully" is senior-to-senior aggression.
 Unfortunately, some people never outgrow their bullying behaviors.

-It's estimated that between 10 and 20 percent of seniors have experienced bullying within the walls of nursing homes, assisted living facilities and senior centers.
-As a social worker, it's important that you understand bullying as it occurs in the senior community.
+It's estimated that between 10 and 20 percent of seniors have experienced bullying within the walls of nursing homes, assisted living facilities, and senior centers.
+As a social worker, you must understand bullying as it occurs in the senior community.

 Who's the Bully?
 Ask the Old Man Down the Hall